 Watch a Harry Potter choir sing

-Another thing you’ll find in every Porto bucket list is the Lello Bookshop, where JK Rowling found some inspiration for the Harry Potter series.
+Another thing you’ll find in every Porto bucket list is the Lello Bookshop, where JK Rowling found inspiration for the Harry Potter books.
 That’s a lie, though (as Rowling herself confirmed it), but there’s still a way for you to get a taste of Harry Potter: our own Harry Potter choirs!

 I can’t get enough of their songs about love, partying and love of partying, and all their jumping around and dancing, so I’ve never actually scratched them off my own Porto bucket list.

-How to get there: The Rua de Santa Catarina is right outside the Bolhão subway station.
+How to get there: Rua de Santa Catarina is right outside the Bolhão subway station.
 The Ribeira area is a 9 minutes walk down from the São Bento train station.

 Watch the sunset from the Douro river on a romantic sailboat cruise